 · Eating small, frequent meals throughout the day instead of three large meals.
 Nausea is often worse if your stomach is empty.

-· Eating slowly, chewing the food completely, and staying relaxed.
+· Eating and drink slowly, chewing the food completely, and staying relaxed.

 · Eating cold or room temperature foods.
 The smell of hot or warm foods may induce nausea.